rani2704/codetech_intership/README.md

 Throughout the internship, I worked on several projects and tasks, such as:
-- Predictive modeling using regression and classification
+- Text summarization tool.
-- Image recognition with Convolutional Neural Networks
+- Speech recognition system.
-- Natural Language Processing with transformers and LSTM
+- Neural style transfer.
-- Model optimization and hyperparameter tuning
+- Generative text model.